tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Purchase Cloud Services_intl.md

-This document takes purchasing CVM as an example.
+This document describes the process of purchasing a service using CVM as an example.

 Log in to Tencent Cloud official website [https://intl.cloud.tencent.com](https://intl.cloud.tencent.com) with your account ID.

-In the navigation bar of Cloud Products, select CVM you want to buy.
+In the navigation bar of Cloud Products, select the service you wish to purchase.
+In this case, it would be CVM.

 ![](https://mc.qcloudimg.com/static/img/14f1c110cbc088e6333791238a21fee7/001.png)